Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Introduction

 which means that the values of $\Delta$ can be constrained to either of the intervals $(0,1]$ or $[1,\infty)$.
-When $\Delta^2$ is an integer, $\zeta^{(2)}(s,\Delta)$ belongs to Epstein zeta functions \cite{Epstein03,Epstein07}; we shall ignore this convention and refer to $\zeta^{(2)}(s,\Delta)$ as the Epstein zeta function for any real positive value of $\Delta$.
-Similarly as the Riemann zeta function, the Epstein zeta function can be analytically continued to the whole complex $s$-plane \cite{Epstein03,Epstein07,Ennola64,Elizalde89a}.
+Similarly as the Riemann zeta function, the Epstein zeta function can be analytically continued to the whole complex $s$-plane \cite{Elizalde89a,Ennola64,Epstein03,Epstein07}.
 The region $0<\Re(s)<1$ is referred to as the critical strip, the critical line is defined by $\Re(s)=\frac{1}{2}$.

-For certain integer values of $\Delta^2$, the 2D lattice sum (\ref{sum1}) can be expressed in terms of simpler 1D sums, namely Dirichlet $L$-series \cite{Borwein13}.
-Like for instance, in the case of the square lattice with $\Delta^2=1$ it holds that
+For $\Delta^2\in \{1,2,3,4,7\}$, the 2D lattice sum (\ref{sum1}) can be expressed as a product of simpler 1D sums, namely Dirichlet $L$-series, whereas for other special integer values of $\Delta$ it is expressible as \emph{a sum} of products of Dirichlet $L$-functions \cite{Borwein13}.
+For instance, in the isotropic square lattice case $\Delta^2=1$, it holds